-Trust.
-I find that this is fairly simple, yet conversations with others tells me that we’re not all on the same page when we use that word.
-To me trust, between us humans, is defined as I get that you authentically have my best interest at heart, not just your own.
-This is different than competence — your ability to perform a task.
-It’s different than predictability — as in I’m pretty sure you will respond a certain way in a given context.
+I find that this concept is relatively simple, yet conversations with others tell me that we’re not all on the same page when we use that word.
+Trust, between us humans, is defined as I get that you authentically have my best interest at heart, not just your own.
+That is different from competence — your ability to perform a task.
+It’s different from predictability — as in I’m pretty sure you will respond a certain way in a given context.
 Yet we frequently say, “I trust you will do that job” or “I trust that you responded with a sigh.”
-To me that’s not what I mean by “trusting” another human being.
-I may very well trust you in that I believe that you have my best interest at heart, but I may still not recommend you for a particular task because I believe that you do not have the skills or knowledge required.
+To me, that’s not what I mean by “trusting” another human being.
+I may very well trust you because you have my best interest at heart, but I may still not recommend you for a particular task because you do not have the skills or knowledge required.

-Another question I have is how does this lack of trust affect your business model?
-Certainly this affects our advertising and sales model.
-I don’t think that I am all that different than most consumers out there and I can tell you that I do not pay any attention to advertisers (don’t tell them, let them spend the money!)
-When I search on the internet I almost never click on a paid or sponsored result.
-I like my free aps, so please don’t tell these guys how ineffective they are.
-When the subject comes up with my friends, they tell me the same thing, they don’t actually “see” the ads on their Gmail accounts!
+Another question I have is, how does this lack of trust affect your business model?
+Lack of trust affects our advertising and sales model.
+I don’t think that I am all that different than most consumers out there, and I can tell you that I do not pay any attention to advertisers (don’t tell them, let them spend the money!)
+When I search on the internet, I rarely click on a paid or sponsored result.
+I like my free apps, so please don’t tell these guys how ineffective they are.
+When the subject comes up with my friends, they express the same thing; they don’t actually “see” the ads on their Gmail accounts!

-What will you do about the ROI on advertising when all the measurements we make indicate that it is more and more ineffective?
+What will you do about the ROI on advertising when all the measurements indicate that it is more and more ineffective?
 What will you substitute?
 To my way of thinking, we have no choice in this but to invest in our brands (that’s NOT advertising.)
-Investing in branding is much different than advertising and it is much more difficult to determine exactly what the ROI is in any short order.
-But what would you be willing to pay to have the respect and trust of some of the big brands we know – Johnson and Johnson, Coca-Cola, Timberland, Amazon, Apple, Walt Disney, Google, Whole Foods, Coscto, etc.
+Investing in branding is much different from advertising, and it is much more challenging to determine what the ROI is in any short order.
+But what would you be willing to pay to have the respect and trust of some of the big brands we know – Johnson and Johnson, Coca-Cola, Timberland, Amazon, Apple, Walt Disney, Google, Whole Foods, Costco, etc.

 The formula seems simple to me.
 Stop investing so much in advertising.
 Figure out what you have to do to build a brand that people trust (they get that you AUTHENTICALLY have their best interest at heart, not just your own.)
-Today this means keeping up with technology such as social media platforms–tomorrow it may mean something different.
-This means providing value first and not selling.
-This means understanding that the very second someone “sniffs out” that you are trying to sell them something, you will most likely be “shut down.”
+Today this means keeping up with technology such as social media platforms–tomorrow; it may mean something different.
+That means providing value first and not selling.
+That means understanding that the very second someone “sniffs out” that you are trying to sell them something, you will most likely be “shut down.”
 What does all that do to your business model?
 How do you train salespeople?
-Do you need salespeople per se or is everyone in your company a brand manager?
+Do you need salespeople per se, or is everyone in your company a brand manager?
 Food for thought.